KathrinSel/robotics-competency-framework/README.md

 **An open competency standard for hiring engineers in humanoid and mobile robotics.**

-Built by a talent practitioner who conducted 200+ technical interviews across UK, US, and Canada — because no existing HR tool, ATS, or skills taxonomy was designed for this domain.
+Built by a talent practitioner who conducted 200+ technical interviews across UK, US, and Canada - because no existing HR tool, ATS, or skills taxonomy was designed for this domain.

 ---

 ## Why this exists

 Robotics sits at the intersection of mechanical engineering, embedded software, AI, and safety-critical systems.
-A qualified robotics engineer is not a software engineer with a broader stack — they are a genuinely multidisciplinary profile that standard hiring tools cannot evaluate.
+A qualified robotics engineer is not a software engineer with a broader stack - they are a genuinely multidisciplinary profile that standard hiring tools cannot evaluate.

-Existing HR infrastructure was built for two scenarios: high-volume hiring (retail, logistics) or generic software engineering.
+Existing HR infrastructure was built for two scenarios: highvolume hiring (retail, logistics) or generic software engineering.
 Robotics fits neither.
 The result: companies either hire the wrong people slowly, or fail to hire at all.

-This framework was created to fill that gap — providing a shared language for evaluating robotics talent across specialisations, seniority levels, and geographies.
+This framework was created to fill that gap - providing a shared language for evaluating robotics talent across specialisations, seniority levels, and geographies.

 ---